GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 🔥 **Tips:**

-The **PHP Functions Via Schema** extension provides the most common PHP functions as global fields, including:
+Field `_inArray` is available through the **PHP Functions Via Schema** extension, which provides the most common PHP functions as global fields, including:

 - `_arrayItem`
 - `_equals`